mmkal/pgkit/packages/migrator/readme.md

 ## Motivation

 There are already plenty of migration tools out there - but if you have an existing project that uses slonik, this will be by far the simplest to configure.
-Even if you don't, the setup will is minimal.
+Even if you don't, the setup required is minimal.

 This isn't a cli tool - it's a cli tool _helper_.
 Most node migration libraries are command-line utilities, which require a separate `database.json` or `config.json` file where you have to hard-code in your connection credentials.
 This library uses a different approach - it exposes a javascript function which you pass a slonik instance into.
 The javascript file you make that call in then becomes a runnable migration script.